EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Media introversion systematically prioritizing domestic issues
+Media introversion systematically privileging domestic stakes

-Editorial proximity with governmental and regulatory institutions
+Editorial proximity to government institutions and regulatory bodies

 Avoidance of complex geopolitical analysis in favor of administrative factuality